What metric to optimize for suppressing instability in a Vlasov-Poisson system?: Landscape analysis of the objective function

 For \textbf{Choice D}, we extend the analysis to a two-parameter sweep by varying the pair $(a_1,b_1)$ over three pre-defined domains ($[-1,1]^2$, $[-0.1,0.1]^2$, and $[-0.001,0.003]^2$).
 The near-field region is shifted due to the new location of the global minimum in this case.

 Figure~\ref{fig:landscape_bump-on-tail_2D_varepsilon_0.001} displays the values of the four objective functions (\eqref{eq:KL_obj},~\eqref{eq:EE_obj},~\eqref{eq:EET_obj} and~\eqref{eq:KLT_obj}) across the three domains.
 The conclusions drawn from the Two Stream example continue to hold in the near-field and mid-range cases.
+In particular, to demonstrate the local convexity close to the global minimum, we plot in~\ref{sec:Hess_computations} Figure~\ref{fig:landscape_bump-on-tail_2D_hess} the minimum eigenvalue of the Hessians at each point and they are consistently above zero.
 In the far-field region,~\eqref{eq:EET_obj} and~\eqref{eq:KLT_obj} continue to be more convex than those of~\eqref{eq:KL_obj} and~\eqref{eq:EE_obj}.
 Moreover, they do not exhibit global minima for large values of $a_1$ and $b_1$ as seen in Figure~\ref{fig:landscape_two_stream_2D_varepsilon_0.001} for far-field region.
 This observation indicates that an excessively strong external electric field does not always produce a correspondingly small self-generated electric field.